Animal Ministry

 All Creatures Great and Small

 Our Animal Ministry is not just about dogs and cats, it is for the people in our pews - and those beyond our church.
 In response to Bishop Gutierrez’s call in Fall 2023 to establish an Animal Ministry at our diocesan churches, we have done just that.
+Our mission is to ensure the church is a hub for compassion.

 “...
 God created the great sea creatures and every living creature that moves, with which the waters swarm, according to their kinds, and every winged bird according to its kind.
 And God saw that it was good.”